-Human givens is a new approach to therapy that encompasses the latest understandings from neurobiology and psychology.
-Popularized by the 2004 book by Joe Griffin, Ivan Tyrrell, and Denise Winn, human givens offers a holistic, scientific framework for understanding how individuals and society work.
+Human givens is a relatively new approach to therapy.
+Developed in the 1990s and popularized by the 2003 book Human Givens: The New Approach to Emotional Health and Clear Thinking, by Joe Griffin, Ivan Tyrrell, and Denise Winn, the practice offers a holistic framework for understanding how individuals and society work and coexist.

 Just as humans have physical needs for water, food, and shelter, human givens proposes, they are born with emotional needs that they must meet, human givens therapy’s founders suggest, with these nine primary among them: security, attention, a sense of autonomy and control, feeling part of a larger community, intimacy, privacy, status within social groups, competence and achievement, and meaning and purpose.
 When these needs are unmet, or cannot be met by an individual’s innate resources and instinctive knowledge, the result is likely to be stress, anxiety, depression, or other mental health concerns.
 The human givens therapeutic approach is to help people learn ways to think and act that will enable them to meet their core needs.